 Any nominee has the right to withdraw his or her candidacy up to the final adoption of the slate of nominees.

-Following the twenty-eight- (28) day comment period and at the next regularly scheduled Board Meeting, the entire slate of nominees shall automatically be ratified by the Board unless the Board chooses to rescind nomination of one or more candidates, or a candidate withdraws their nomination in which case, the Board may choose to adopt the remaining slate of nominees and propose a new nominee in accordance with these Bylaws.
+Following the comment period and at the next regularly scheduled Board Meeting, the entire slate of nominees shall automatically be ratified by the Board unless the Board chooses to rescind nomination of one or more candidates, or a candidate withdraws their nomination in which case, the Board may choose to adopt the remaining slate of nominees and propose a new nominee in accordance with these Bylaws.

-Should the Board choose to rescind nomination of one or more candidates, or should a candidate withdraw their nomination, the Board shall put out a call for nominations according to its regularly established policy until the position is filled.
+Should the Board choose to rescind the nomination of one or more candidates, or should a candidate withdraw their nomination, the Board shall put out a call for nominations according to its regularly established policy until the position is filled.

 ARTICLE IX – BOARD OF DIRECTORS MEETINGS